-The editors of Labour Economics select annually a winner of the “EALE Labour Economics Prize” for the best paper published in Labour Economics during the previous year.
-The prize is € 1,000 (sponsored by EALE) and the Handbooks of Labor Economics (3 volumes) or an Amazon cheque at an equivalent value (sponsored by Elsevier).
+The (Associate) editors and Advisory board of Labour Economics select annually a winner of the “EALE Labour Economics Prize” for the best paper published in Labour Economics during the previous year.
+The prize is € 1,000 (sponsored by EALE) and an Amazon cheque (sponsored by Elsevier).

 Metin Akyol, Michael Neugart and Stefan Pichler